 In a recession, it's probably not wise to step up your withdrawal amounts.
 You may even want to reduce them slightly.
 But when the markets are doing well, you might be able to withdraw more than 4% comfortably.

-If you've chosen an asset allocation other than 60% shares and 40% bonds, you should also avoid following the 4% rule, because this is the asset mix the rule was based on.
+If you've chosen an asset allocation other than 60% shares and 40% bonds, you should also avoid following the 4% rule because this is the asset mix that the rule was based on.

 When you invest in a different mix of assets, your portfolio will produce different average returns over time.
 For example, investing more in bonds could result in slower investment growth because bonds typically offer lower returns than shares.